 Graphic designers plan, analyze and create visual solutions to communications problems.
-They use color, type, illustration, photography, animation and print and layout techniques to get the message across, whether it is in print or electronic media.
+They use color, type, illustration, photography, animation, and layout techniques to communicate a message, whether it is in print or digital media.

-Our graphic design program lets your talent in graphic design flourish and give you a solid art background, including design foundations, drawing, color theory, photography, printmaking, design software, web design, typography, and other graphic design courses.
+Our graphic design program lets your talent flourish giving you a solid and broad art background, including design foundations, drawing, color theory, photography, printmaking, design software, web design, typography, and other graphic design courses.

 Our Associate in Applied Science degree gives you ready access to jobs in the graphic design field.
 Graphic designers with a broad liberal arts education and experience in marketing and business management will be best suited for positions developing communication strategies.